0x4f53/Wristkey/README.md

 1. Export your data in an unencrypted JSON format.
 Make sure you don't rename the file.

-2. Open a terminal on your computer and place this JSON file on the main directory of your watch (/sdcard/).
-If using a Wristkey backup file, do **not** place it in the /Wristkey folder.
-Do this via the following command
+2. Open a terminal on your computer and place this JSON file on your device.
+Do this via the following commands

     ```
     adb push <file>.json /data/local/tmp